frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 find . -name "NG-7070_*.fastq.gz" -type f -exec bash -c 'subsample "$0"' {} \;
 ```

-Subsampling is useful when you are developping and testing a new
+Subsampling is useful when you are developing and testing a new
 pipeline.
 The dataset is smaller but remains realistic, allowing for a
-faster developement cycle.
+faster development cycle.
 With `vsearch`, you can also subsample down
 to a particular number of reads.

 Combining `vsearch` with the command `find` offers a very powerful and